waynodiablo/Oystercard/further_javascript/07_connecting_to_an_api.md

 ### To complete this challenge, you will need to:

-- [ ] Construct an Angular Service that has one public method, `index()`.
+- [ ] Construct an Angular Service that has one public method, `getAll()`.
-- [ ] Within the `index()` method, retrieve all ToDos from an API located at https://quiet-beach-24792.herokuapp.com/ .
+- [ ] Within the `getAll()` method, retrieve all ToDos from an API located at https://quiet-beach-24792.herokuapp.com/ .
 Think about the precise path for todos: it follows RESTful conventions.
-- [ ] Refactor your controller such that when the application loads, it populates the contents of `this.todos` with `Todo` instances created from information in the API.
+- [ ] Refactor your controller such that when the application loads, it populates the contents of `this.todos` with `ToDoFactory` instances created from information in the API.

 ### Resources